pdhapke/ComputerSciencePrincipals/Assignment01book1.3.2/lesson.md

 ##1.3.2

-PLTW Computer science Principals Section 1.3.2 (#7-18)
+PLTW Computer science Principals Section 1.3.2 (7 through 18)

 You will make several functions through the course of the problems and will turn these in through a repl.it homework submission.
 The functions can be tested before they are submitted by using the console and they will be automatically checked by the assignment as you submit.